alexkorban/elmstatic/scaffold/_posts/2019-01-01-using-elmstatic.md

 ---
 title: "I'm using Elmstatic for my blog"
-tags: software personal
+tags: software other
 ---

-# Elmstatic is a static blog generator
+## Elmstatic is a static blog generator

 It allows you to write pages in Elm, and blog posts in Markdown.

-# This is an example of a post
+### This is an example of a post

 Code is highlighted using [Highlight.js](http://highlightjs.org):